You’ll Circle The City For The Top Things To Do in Vienna, Austria!

 If attending the opera is your thing, then a visit to the Vienna Opera House is for you.
 Attending the opera is definitely something that Vienna is known for.
 In the city centre, you’ll find people dressed in costumes trying to sell you opera tickets – and you should take some of them up on it!
 Just be sure they are real tickets and you aren’t being scammed.

 The Vienna State Opera House is actually located in the city centre so it’s really easy to get to.
 In fact, it is often considered one of the finest opera houses worldwide with a very fancy/elegant interior.
 The exterior of the building is also gorgeous.
-You can do a tour if you want to see the inside or can decide to go for a concert or opera and see it this way.
+You can do a tour if you want to see the inside or can decide to go to a concert or opera and see it this way.
 Check out the main website for tickets and schedules.

 Address: Opernring 2, 1010 Wien, Austria